bitburner-official/bitburner-src/markdown/bitburner.gang.getascensionresult.md

 [GangMemberAscension](./bitburner.gangmemberascension.md) \| undefined

-Object with info about the ascension results.
-Undefined if ascension is impossible.
+Object with info about the ascension results, or undefined if ascension is not possible.

 ## Remarks

 RAM cost: 2 GB

-Get the result of an ascension without ascending.
+Get a [GangMemberAscension](./bitburner.gangmemberascension.md) result for ascending a gang member without performing the ascension.